matiasleidemer/released-today-archived/README.md

 bundle exec foreman start -f Procfile.development
 ```

-Remember that the production dump can take a while to download.
-You should be good to go with a staging dump.

 ## Tests

 We use RSpec for our tests.
 You can run the full test suite with: